Prospects for multi-messenger extended emission from core-collapse supernovae in the Local Universe: Introduction

-The small branching ratio of CC-SNe into successful GRBs is commonly attributed to the challenge of creating an energetic inner engine sufficiently long lived, perhaps intermittently, for its ultra-relativistic outflows to successfully break out of the progenitor remnant envelope.
-Unsuccessful jet breakout from the stellar envelope in a CC-SN event \citep{maz08,cou11,bro12} will lead to so called ``choked GRB."
-Such supernovae may appear as a low-luminosity long GRB or, more broadly, as a class of X-ray transients \citep{sod08}.
+{The small branching ratio of CC-SNe into successful GRBs is commonly attributed to the challenge of creating an energetic inner engine sufficiently long lived, powering a supernova by an (ultra-)relativistic outflow.
+Jet powered supernovae for a broad class of events \citep{sto16,sto17,pir17}, that appears to include SN1987A (Fig. \ref{figSN1987A3}).
+Jet outflows may or may not successfully breakout of the progenitor remnant envelope, the first producing normal LGRB by collimated ultra-relativistic baryon-poor jet (BPJ).
+This diversity implies a broad class of CC-SNe with and without GRBs.
+Unsuccessful jet breakout from the stellar envelope in a CC-SN event \citep{maz08,cou11,bro12} leads to so called ``choked GRBs," appearing as low-luminosity long GRB or, more broadly, as a class of X-ray transients \citep{sod08,mar14}.
+Certain types of supernova explosions may lead to a relativistic shock breakout that may explain (nearby) low-luminosity GRBs (LLGRBs) but not the prompt GRB emission of normal long GRBs \citep{nak12,nak15,gra17}.
+Diversity may, in part, be attributed to engines harboring neutron stars or black holes, that is gradually becoming amenable also to numerical simulations \citep{obe17}.
+The detailed properties of these engines leading to a successful breakout are not known, but a contributing factor may be intermittency at the source increasing time-average luminosity of magnetically launched jets \citep{van15a}.
 Conceivably, therefore, the formation of energetic inner engines is more frequent than successful GRB-SNe.
-In this review, we shall therefore focus on the outlook on gravitational wave emissions from such energetic inner engines with or without a successful long GRB.
-Similar considerations might apply to their emission in neutrinos \citep{mes01}.
+Similar considerations might apply to their emission in neutrinos \citep{mes01,nak15}.

-For energetic type Ib/c supernovae, we set out to develop an outlook and search for {\em broadband extended gravitational-wave emission} (BEGE) by the nature of black hole formation and evolution in CC-SNe.